Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 ### Other tools

 Summary versions of regional projections can also be accessed through the [NASA/IPCC Sea Level Projections Tool](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool).

+### Access to full set of Monte Carlo samples

+The full set of Monte Carlo samples for global mean sea level projections, as well as the components driving global mean sea level change, are available via [Zenodo]((https://doi.org/10.5281/zenodo.5914709).
+We are still working on a hosting solution for the corresponding ~20 TB of relative sea level samples.
+In the interim, please [open an issue](https://github.com/Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/issues) if you need access to relative sea level Monte Carlo samples.

 ## Required Acknowledgements and Citations